-- If placed badly, the weight plates may slide off, possibly injuring you.
+- If poorly placed, the weight plates may slide off, possibly injuring you.

 I think that you should avoid this variation if you can.
 But if your home or commercial gym setup only allows to increase weight via plates, follow these tips to make plate push-ups more convenient:

 - Place the weight plates on your mid or lower back, if possible.
 If you have a strong core – which you should have if you want to do weighted push-ups – placing the plates lower on your back should not lead to injury.

 - If you have to stack several weight plates on each other, then have your buddy keep an eye on the plates to make sure that they don’t fall off.

-- Avoid Olympic plates – these are great for deadlifts but are really uncomfortable for push-ups.
+- Avoid Olympic plates – these are great for deadlifts but are uncomfortable for push-ups.

 #2 Loaded backpack

 The second common way of adding weight to push-ups is using a loaded backpack.
-This is a fairly decent way of doing weighted push-ups, but I don’t like it for two reasons:
+This is a relatively decent way of doing weighted push-ups, but I’m not too fond of it for two reasons:

-- Large backpacks may move around your back, making the exercise really uncomfortable.
-You could tighten the straps to keep the backpack in place, but this would make putting the backpack on more difficult.
+- Large backpacks may move around your back, making the exercise uncomfortable.
+You could tighten the straps to keep the backpack in place, making putting the backpack on more difficult.

 - Your backpack may rip under the weight unless it’s super-strong.

 I’d say that the backpack variation would work the best for lighter weights.
 However, as you start needing more weight, you should switch to another method – preferably, dip belt push-ups.

-Weight vests basically are a more convenient alternative to backpacks.
-They are easy to put on, are fairly sturdy, and don’t slide around.
+Weight vests are a more convenient alternative to backpacks.
+They are easy to put on, sturdy, and don’t slide around.

 With that said, a weight vest has a few issues too:

 - Although some vests do allow you to swap out the weights for heavier ones, there is only so much weight you can add to them.

 - They are expensive.

-I myself wouldn’t purchase a weight vest for home use.
-But for gym owners, it might be a good tool to have – thanks to their easiness of use, weight vests particularly appeal to newbies.
+I wouldn’t purchase a weight vest for home use.
+But for gym owners, it might be an excellent tool – thanks to their ease of use, weight vests particularly appeal to newbies.